Produce Pete

-Peter Napolitano (born February 23, 1945) better known by stage name Produce Pete (sometimes referred to as Pete Your Produce Pal), is an American grocer, chef, and celebrity spokesperson who is perhaps best known for his weekly fruit and vegetable segments that appear on WNBC in New York City and WCAU in Philadelphia.
+Peter Napolitano (born February 23, 1945) better known by stage name Produce Pete (sometimes referred to as Pete Your Produce Pal), is an American grocer, chef, and celebrity spokesperson who is perhaps best known for his weekly fruit and vegetable segments that appear on WNBC in New York City for the last 33 years and WCAU in Philadelphia.

 Napolitano had appeared in commercials and at special events for the now defunct A&P-owned supermarket chain Pathmark since 2001, although he never appeared in Pathmark's post-2010 bankruptcy ad campaign.

 Early life and family business

 Napolitano was born into an Italian-American family in Englewood, New Jersey.
 In 1953, as a young boy he began selling fruits and vegetables at the neighborhood farmer's market which was owned by his family.

 In 1970 Napolitano took ownership of the business and ran it as a seasonal operation, often selling items beyond his line of produce, geared towards upcoming holidays and celebrations.
 In 1997 he turned the business over to his son, Peter Charles Napolitano.
 Napolitano Produce closed in 2006 after serving the Bergen County, New Jersey community for 53 years.